Signature spell

 Base spell requirement

-A spell with a duration of ‘instantaneous’ or ‘1 round’ that does not restore hit points.
+A spell with a duration of ‘instantaneous’ or ‘1 round’ that does not restore hit points or hit dice.

 Moving spell (+1)